100mslive/100ms-docs/common/recordings.md

 ## Configure storage

 To store your recordings on the cloud, configure the destination settings in your template.
-Our platform supports popular cloud storage options like Amazon S3, Google Cloud Storage, and Alibaba Object Storage Service.
+Our platform supports popular cloud storage options like Amazon S3 (UI + API), Google Cloud Storage(API-only for now), and Alibaba Object Storage Service (API-only for now).
 Once you set up a cloud storage destination in your template, your recordings will automatically be deposited in the configured bucket.

 ### How to configure recording storage?